anujaverma11/AnujaVerma/README.md

 Also add some backgrounds (in this case called bg1.jpg, bg2.jpg, bg3.jpg, bg4.jpg) to the app/assets/images folder.
 I got some examples myself from [http://unsplash.com](http://unsplash.com).

-We then need to include the fullPage.js javascripts to app/assets/javascripts as so

-    //= require jquery.ui.all
-    //= require jquery.fullPage
-    //= require turbolinks
-    //= require bootstrap
-    //= require_tree .

 Next we add the initalise function to a new javascript file I've called home.js and included in app/assets/javascripts.
 I used the following initialisation of fullPage.js.

     $(document).ready(function() {